xapple/pacmill/README.md

 ### Customizing report headers

 To change the text that appears inside the header of the PDF reports generated, you can adjust these three environment variables to your liking.
-Credit is appreciated where credit is due, but as the software has a very permissive license that lets you decide what is best.
+Credit is appreciated where credit is due, but the software has a very permissive license that lets you decide what is best.

     $ export PACMILL_HEADER="From the \textbf{pacmill} project"
     $ export PACMILL_SUBHEADER="Written by consultants at \url{www.sinclair.bio}""
     $ export PACMILL_LINK="Hosted at \url{www.github.com/xapple/pacmill}"

+## Demo project

+To run the demo project, do the following:

+    # This example is not completed yet.
+TODO.

 ## Extra documentation